LucasZ99/ECE1140SystemsEngineeringProject/coding-style.md

 # Team Tovarish Style Guide

-This guide highlights some key points from the [pep-8 python style guide](https://peps.python.org/pep-0008/).
+This guide reiterates some key points from the [pep-8 python style guide](https://peps.python.org/pep-0008/).
 The guide as a whole should be followed for code submitted to this repository, however this guide highlights the key points.
 This summary has been created to serve as a quick reference and to accompany submissions when necessary.

 # Naming